Stability of optimal spherical codes: Definitions and main results

 By a spherical $d$-dimensional code we mean a finite set of points from the unit sphere $\mathbb{S}^{d-1}$.
 A $d$-dimensional spherical code with $N$ points is called a $(d,N,s)$-code if all pairwise dot products of distinct points from the code are not greater than $s$.
 When we say that a $(d,N,s)$-code is optimal, we mean that there doesn't exist a $(d,N',s)$-code with $N'>N$.

 In this paper, we consider optimal spherical codes whose optimality can be shown via the linear programming bound.
 In particular, we want to concentrate on two classical codes, the $(8,240,1/2)$-code and the $(24,196560,1/2)$-code.
 The optimality of these codes was shown independently by Odlyzko and Sloane \cite{odl79} and by Levenshtein \cite{lev79}.
 Bannai and Sloane \cite{BaS81} proved that both the $(8,240,1/2)$-code and the $(24,196560,1/2)$-code are unique up to orthogonal transformations in their respective spaces.
 Actually, assuming that the non-zero vectors of minimal length of the corresponding lattices are of unit length, the $(8,240,1/2)$-code consists of $E_8\cap S^7$, and the $(24,196560,1/2)$-code consists of $\Lambda_{24}\cap S^{23}$, where $\Lambda_{24}$ is the Leech lattice.
 These codes solve the kissing number problem in $\R^8$ and $\R^{24}$ (see Conway, Sloane \cite{CoS98} and Erikson, Zinoviev \cite{ErZ01}); namely, the maximum number of non-overlapping unit balls touching a given unit ball is $240$ in $\R^8$ and 196560 in $\R^{24}$.
+Some recent related results include Balla, Draxler, Keevash, Sudakov \cite{BDKS18} about spherical codes, and Keevash, Long \cite{KeL20} about stability of codes.

 We will call two symmetric matrices $P, Q$ of the same size $\delta$-close if $||P-Q||_{max}\leq\delta$.

 \begin{definition} Two spherical $d$-dimensional codes $A=\{a_1,\ldots,a_k\}$ and $B=\{b_1,\ldots,b_k\}$ are called $\delta$-close if there is a permutation $\sigma$ on $B$ such that the Gram matrices of $A$ and $\sigma(B)$ are $\delta$-close. \end{definition}